justTOBBI/hoppscotch/README.md

 ## FAQ

 - Q: How do I change the accent color?
-- A: You can change it in the local settings
+- A: You can change it in the local Hoppscotch settings

 ## 💝 Thanks to